samhuk/exhibitor/contributing/development.md

 #### Common

-The common directory holds all of the Typescript code that is shared by the site client and server.
+The common directory contains Typescript that is shared by the Site Client and Server.
 This is particularly useful for sharing response types, DTOs, etc.

 ### Comp-site

 The Typescript for the Component Site is at `/src/comp-site`.

 The Component Site exists to enable the user to render their components with a React version of their chosing.
-Currently, it is a very small and simple React app that renders the user's components.
-It is rendered inside an iframe element inside exhibitor, essentially being a "child site".
-The Component Site exists in this repository as Typescript.
+It is a tiny React app that renders the user's components.
+It is rendered inside an iframe element inside Exhibitor, essentially being a "react app inside a react app".
 For distribution, it is prebuilt (not bundled) into Javascript code with tsc.
 On the user's side, the CLI `start` command completes the build with esbuild, bundling in *their* version of `react` and `react-dom`.

 ## Linting

-ESLint is used for Typescript linting.
-To lint the Typescript code, run `make lint`.
-To only lint for errors (excluding warnings), run `make lint-errors-only`.
+ESLint and tsc is used for Typescript linting.

+To ESLint the Typescript code, run `make lint`.
+To only check for errors (excluding warnings), run `make lint-errors-only`.

+To run a tsc check (no code emission) of all the code, run `make build-all-ts`.

 ## Building

 To build all three parts of the package, run `make build-all`.
 This will output build artifacts to `/build`, separated by package area, i.e. `/build/api`, `/build/cli`, `/build/site/client`, `/build/site/server`, etc.

+To perform a full check and build of all of the code of Exhibitor, run `make prepublish` if using a unix-like OS or `make prepublish-wsl` if using WSL.
+This currently runs:

+* NPM dependency check for dist
+* ESLint check
+* tsc check
+* Build Site Client
+* Build Site Server
+* Build API
+* Build CLI
+* Prebuild Component Site
+* Copy over all build outputs to /dist/npm/exhibitor

 ## Releasing

+A unix-like OS or WSL is required for this.

 From the repo root dir:

 Run `make patch` to patch the package version. `make minor` and `make major` are also available, but these should be very rarely used.

-Run `make prepublish`
+Run `make prepublish` if using a unix-like OS or `make prepublish-wsl` if using WSL.

-`/dist/npm/exhibitor/lib` will now be populated and is ready for puiblishing to npm.
+Note: `/dist/npm/exhibitor/lib` will now be populated and is ready for puiblishing to npm.

-Run `make npm-publish-dry`
+Run `make npm-publish-dry` to test the NPM publishing process without actually publishing.

-Run `make npm-publish`
+Run `make npm-publish` to publish to NPM

 ## Debugging